 The procedure is performed on an outpatient basis and involves the following steps:

 - The areas to be injected on your face are marked and cleaned with an antibacterial agent.

 - Topical anaesthetic agents may be used to numb the areas to be treated or sometimes the filler itself may contain a local anaesthetic that makes the injection more comfortable.
 Local anaesthetic may be required for deeper injections, for example –to fill deep nasolabial folds, marionette lines and the cheeks.

-- Your surgeon then injects the filler through a fine needle beneath the surface of the skin
+- Your surgical practitioner then injects the filler through a fine needle beneath the surface of the skin

 - The marks are then washed away and cold packs are applied immediately

 - Make-up may be applied that allows you to resume your daily activities immediately

 Multiple injections are required for areas with deep lines and scars.
 The amount of injection administered varies between patients and depends on the depth and size of the wrinkle.
 The best injectable filler for treatment is selected based on your age, condition of your skin, amount of sun damage and genetics.